 You can imagine the flavors that come from those spices would make anyone sit patiently in the kitchen.
 Next time see if this recipe stops your family in their tracks, anxiously curious for dinner.
 Since it’s a Quick Prep Cooking recipe, they won’t have to wait long.

-Instant Pot whole blackened chicken is just as good as when made in the oven but faster.
+Instant Pot whole chicken spiced and lightly blackened is just as good as when made in the oven but faster.
 Serve with your favorite veggie sides for a perfect Sunday supper or midweek dinner.

 1 (3-to 4-lb [1.3-to 1.8-kg]) whole chicken, innards removed